enibundo/morpho-blue-liquidator/README.md

 ## Improvements

-1. Instead of actively asking `position` every time we see a market/position change, we could track it ourselves on every event (we'd have to listen to other events like `AccrueInterest` as well)
+1. The current solution is in between a simple and complicated approach.
+   a.
+We could make it simpler by listening to `BorrowRateUpdate` event instead of all of the events.

+   b.
+We could make it more complete by listening to all events and calculating the position ourselves instead of fetching it (we'd have to listen to `AccrueInterest` event too)

+2. Use a real database instead of a json file (sqlite, redis, postgres, etc.)
+3. Don't read logs of blocks that have no interesting transactions, we can save alchemy credits instead.
+4. Improve loops and data structures to iterate less in collections.